ajaxian79/algorithms/notes/morris-traversal.md

 - Fenwick supports prefix-sum updates in O(log n) with a flat array.

 - BST invariant is recursive: every node ∈ (lower, upper) bound from its ancestors.

+## entry 1

+- Iterative DFS with an explicit stack avoids recursion-limit issues.